richardlotw/tensorflowjs/Readme.md

 # Cruise :rocket:

-Automatic deployment of tensorflow models as rest apis to heroku using tensorflow serving.
+Automatic deployment of tensorflow models as rest apis to Vercel using tensorflow serving.

 # Try it out.